carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 - Scope is the component or area; multi-word names are lowercase with dashes: `combo-box`, `code-snippet`, `data-table`, `ui-shell`, `accordion-item`
 - Omit scope when the change spans many areas (`docs: …`, `chore: …`)
 - Append `!` after the scope for breaking changes: `fix(accordion-item)!: …`
+- `fix` is for bugs in a published release.
+If the buggy code was only ever on an unreleased commit (introduced since the last tag), use `chore` instead, since it never shipped as a bug
+- `perf` bodies must state the measured effect: a before/after number (bundle size, benchmark timing, operation count), not just a description of the change.
+See [Performance benchmarks](#performance-benchmarks)

 Examples: